durukankizilarslan/durukankizilarslan/README.md

 # Hi there, I'm Durukan! 👋
-## I'm an Engineering Technologist, Designer and 3D Artist.
+## I'm an Engineering Technologist 🔧🔩 , Designer 🎨 and 3D Artist 👾.
-...

 <!--
 **durukankizilarslan/durukankizilarslan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.